webplatform/docs/tutorials/responsive_layouts/index.md

 ---
-title: responsive layouts
+title: Creating responsive layouts
+notes:
+  - 'Needs content'
+readiness: 'Not Ready'
+summary: 'This article introduces the concept of responsive layouts using HTML5 and CSS3.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Not Ready'
-notes:
-  - 'Needs content'
-summary: 'This article introduces the concept of responsive layouts using HTML5 and CSS3.'
 uri: 'tutorials/responsive layouts'

 ---
-# Creating responsive layouts

-## Summary
+## <span>Summary</span>

 This article introduces the concept of responsive layouts using HTML5 and CSS3.

-## Content Needed
+## <span>Content Needed</span>

 This topic seemed like a good idea, we just ran out of time.
 If you have the time to write it up, please do.
 We’re all pitching in here at WPD.
 Thanks!